fstrauf/roadvagabonds/content/blog/organised-mac-equals-higher-productivity/index.md

 **Simply choose one and stick with it**, you can always migrate somewhere else, but don't use two at the same time.
 I use Google Drive.

 ## #6 Discipline
 ------

 **Stick to the rules!**

-1. **download files into their folders**.
-That's what you've created them for.
+1. **Download files into their folders**.
+That's what you've created them for
 2. It might take slightly longer to store files at the correct location, but you will be **much faster when searching** (I certainly open stuff more than I do save)
-3. if you love using your desktop, put your folder structure there, but **don't just dump stuff there**.
+3. If you love using your desktop, put your folder structure there, but **don't just dump stuff there**
-4. whatever comes to mind, **swipe left or right** and write it into your todo list
+4. Whatever comes to mind, **swipe left or right** and write it into your todo list
-5. **don't store stuff at multiple locations**.
-If images are stored in the cloud, keep this the main storage.
+5. **Don't store stuff at multiple locations**.
+If images are stored in the cloud, keep this the main storage

 ## #7 Converting HEIC to JPG
 ------